Swan Hill: Indigenous people

+The area is inhabited by the Wemba-Wemba (or Wamba-Wamba), Latji Latji, Tatti Tatti, Waddi Waddi and Barapa Barapa people.
+Swan Hill was called "Matakupaat" or "place of the Platypus" by the Wemba Wamba people.
+Their language is the Wemba Wemba language, and the sub dialect is Bura Bura.
+At the time of the 2021 census, 4.5% of people in Swan Hill identified as Indigenous.
+The average for Victoria is 1% and Australia overall is 3.2%.

 Geography

 The town is situated on the Northern Plains Grassland.

 Viticulture

 Swan Hill gives its name to a wine region straddling the Murray River.
 The vines are predominantly irrigated from the river.

 Climate

-Swan Hill has a semi-arid climate with hot summers and cool to mild winters.
+Swan Hill has a cold semi-arid climate (BSk) with hot sunny summers and cool, partly cloudy winters.
+Afternoon dew points are extremely low in the warmer months, particularly from October to December, due in part to the frequency of dry cold fronts out of the south-west.

 Demography

 Around 88% of the people living in Swan Hill were born in Australia.
 Migrants account for around 12 per cent, these include Italy (1.4%); England (1.0%); New Zealand (0.4%); Scotland (0.3%) and Afghanistan (0.3%).
 3.2% of the population are Indigenous.

 Facilities

 Education

 In Swan Hill there are four primary schools, two secondary schools and three schools which run both primary and secondary syllabuses.
-These are Swan Hill College, MacKillop College, St Mary's Primary School, Swan Hill Primary School, Swan Hill North Primary School, Son Centre Christian School, Victorian P-12 College of Koorie Education - Payika Campus and Swan Hill Specialist School.
+These are Swan Hill College, MacKillop College, St Mary's Primary School, Swan Hill Primary School, Swan Hill North Primary School, Son Centre Christian School, Victorian P–12 College of Koorie Education – Payika Campus and Swan Hill Specialist School.
 Swan Hill College is well known for its anti-drug program.

 Tertiary education is delivered by Sunraysia Institute of TAFE.
 Its main campus is at Tower Hill, and it runs a farm north of the city.
 As well as its own courses, it offers a Deakin University program.

+The Country Universities Centre has, as of 2023, established a study centre in Swan Hill, and assists around 200 students with attaining a University Degree in their local community.

-The Victoria P-12 College of Koorie Education—Payika Campus is now actually a Flo Program, linked to Swan Hill College.
+The Victoria P–12 College of Koorie Education – Payika Campus is now actually a Flo Program, linked to Swan Hill College.